mwandelt/Locker/README.md

 ```

 You should carefully consider which auto unlock period is suitable for your
-script.
+project.
 If it is too short, there might be occasions when a lock gets
 auto-removed although the originating script is still running.
 If it is too
 long, certain functions of your application might be blocked unneccessarily long
 after a crash.